masters3d/swift-evolution/proposals/XXXX-function-builders.md

 ### Function builder attributes

 A function builder type can be used as an attribute in two different syntactic positions.
 The first position is on a `func`, `var`, or `subscript` declaration.
 For the `var` and `subscript`, the declaration must define a getter, and the attribute is treated as if it were an attribute on that getter.
-The `func`, `var`, or `subscript` may not be a protocol requirement or any other sort of declaration which does not define an implementation.
 A function builder attribute used in this way causes the function builder transform to be applied to the body of the function; it is not considered part of the interface of the function and does not affect its ABI.

 A function builder type can also be used as an attribute on a parameter of function type, including on parameters of protocol requirements.
 A function builder attribute used in this way causes the function builder transform to be applied to the body of any explicit closures that are passed as the corresponding argument, unless the closure contains a `return` statement.
 This is considered part of the interface of the function and can affect source compatibility, although it does not affect its ABI.